dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 Following initialization, a single ncplane exists, the "standard plane" (see **notcurses_stdplane(3)**).
-This plane cannot be destroyed nor manually resized, and is always exactly as large as the screen.
+This plane cannot be destroyed nor manually resized, and is always exactly as large as the screen (if run without a TTY, the "screen" is assumed to be 80x24 cells).
 Further ncplanes can be created with **ncplane_new(3)**.
 A total z-ordering always exists on the set of ncplanes, and new ncplanes are placed at the top of the z-buffer.
 Ncplanes can be larger, smaller, or the same size as the physical screen, and can be placed anywhere relative to it (including entirely off-screen).
 Ncplanes are made up of cells (see [Cells][] below).
 Information on ncplanes is available at **notcurses_plane(3)**.

 ## Cells